lumonald/existing-wordpress-development-docker/README.md

-# Development template - Docker/WordPress
+# Existing WordPress site development - Docker

 Quickly creates a development environment for an *existing* WordPress site.